pank07/Ansible/README.md

 state: started
 enabled: yes
 ```
--Ansible playbooks with conditional statements
+- Ansible playbooks with conditional statements
 ```bash
 name: this is will install based on os
 hosts: servers